-Rampant abuse and possible contempt of Court: full analysis of GOP memorandum
+Rampant abuse and possible contempt of Court: what you need to know about the GOP memo

 The fact that the Trump Dossier had ‘political origins’ – ie. was paid for by political enemies of Donald Trump – would not have made it improper for the Justice Department and the FBI to use information drawn from it in order to support their application for a FISA warrant.

-However the failure to inform the FISA court on the occasion of the first application on 21st October 2016 that the Trump Dossier had ‘political origins’ or over the course of subsequent applications that it was ‘research’ paid for by the Hillary Clinton campaign and the DNC would be another very serious violation of the duty of disclosure the Justice Department’s lawyers and the FBI owe to inform the FISA court if it is true.
+However the failure to inform the FISA court on the occasion of the first application on 21st October 2016 that the Trump Dossier had ‘political origins’ or over the course of subsequent applications that it was ‘research’ paid for by the Hillary Clinton campaign and the DNC would be another very serious violation of the duty of disclosure the Justice Department’s lawyers and the FBI owe to the FISA court if it is true.

-Given that the application for the FISA warrant was made against a Trump campaign aide – Carter Page – whilst the Presidential election was underway, in my opinion this is a deception of the FISA court almost as serious as the one discussed in (1) above if what the GOP memorandum says is true and the FISA court was not told about the ‘political origins’ of the Trump Dossier or – when the fact came to light – that the Trump Dossier was paid for by the DNC and the Hillary Clinton campaign.
+Given that the application for the FISA warrant was made against a Trump campaign aide – Carter Page – whilst the Presidential election was underway, in my opinion this is a deception of the FISA court almost as serious as the one discussed in (1) above if what the GOP memorandum says is true and the FISA court was not told about the ‘political origins’ of the Trump Dossier or – when the fact came to light – that the Trump Dossier was paid for by the DNC and by the Hillary Clinton campaign.

 In that case it would probably also be a contempt of Court.